zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 components such as orchestrators and container registries often require you to set up the right permissions.
 In ZenML, this process is simplified with the use of [Service Connectors](../../stacks-and-components/auth-management).
-For this example, we will go ahead and use the [Service Principal authentication feature of our Azure service connector](../../stacks-and-components/auth-management/azure-service-connector.md#azure-service-principal) if you haven't already created a service connector in the last section:
+For this example, we will need to use the [Service Principal authentication feature of our Azure service connector](../../stacks-and-components/auth-management/azure-service-connector.md#azure-service-principal):

 ```shell
 zenml service-connector register cloud_connector --type azure --auth-method service-principal --tenant_id=<TENANT_ID> --client_id=<CLIENT_ID> --client_secret=<CLIENT_SECRET>